 Learning and Development

 All areas of Learning and Development are important and interconnected.
 These areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning.
 The indoor and outdoor learning environments are organised to allow children to explore and learn securely and safely.
 There are areas where the children can be active, or be quiet and rest.
 Both Nursery and Reception are set up in learning areas, where children are able to find activities, equipment and resources independently.
-Provision in these areas includes familiar and continuously accessible activities and resources, as well as activities which are varied and enhanced to fit in with current themes and learning needs.
+Provision in these areas includes familiar and continuously accessible activities and resources, as well as activities which are varied and enhanced to fit in with children’s current interests and learning needs.
 Each day is composed playing and learning through of a balance of teaching, adult-led activities and child-initiated time.

 Early Learning Goals